RetroPie/RetroPie-Docs/docs/Sound-Issues.md

         audio_out_rate=44100
         audio_driver=sdl
 * (alsa works perfect too if the game is running at full speed but even with 1% drop in speed and starts making a static noise)
-* I'm running a fresh rasbian installed from http://archive.raspbian.org/installer/rpi_installer_08-19-12.zip with nothing more extra installed than retroarch+lr-snes9x2002+sdl and the libraries needed to run them.
+* I'm running a fresh Raspbian installed from http://archive.raspbian.org/installer/rpi_installer_08-19-12.zip with nothing more extra installed than retroarch+lr-snes9x2002+sdl and the libraries needed to run them.
 I don't have DE installed and run everything from the console
 * I realize that the sdl audio is a bit slower than alsa and makes the snes run even slower but atleast it doesn't turn the audio into a garbled mess when the emulator doesn't run at full speed.

 ***